sathify/CCSS/README.md

 ## Principles of Component CSS

 ##### Component-based
 Write small and independent components which are reusable.
-A flexible and reusable css component is one which does not only exist on a specific part of the DOM tree or require the use of certain element types.
-If necessary, extra HTML elements should be used to make a component reusable and flexible.
+A reusable css component is one which does not only exist on a specific part of the DOM tree or require the use of certain element types.
+If necessary, extra HTML elements should be used to make a component reusable.

 ##### Modular and Isolated
 Components should have everything necessary to a certain part of the UI and have a single focus.
 It should also be isolated, meaning it should not directly modify or depend on another component.